thirdelement/sneaker-dadi/README.md

 <div align="left"><img src="media/readme/verified-purchase.webp"></div>

 ### Buttons
-A dark button with yellow background on hover was used to take the customer forward for all purchase actions, profile and site owner product updates.
-To go back in the purchase process a button with black outline with black background on hover.
+A dark button with yellow background on hover is used to take the customer forward for all purchase actions, profile and site owner product updates.
+To go back in the purchase process, a button with black outline with black background on hover is used.

 <div align="left"><img src="media/readme/add-to-cart-button.webp"></div>

-A yellow button was used to Add a Review with the standard purchase button in the Add Product Review modal.
+A decision was made to use a yellow button to Add a Review so that it stands out.
+The standard purchase button is located in the Add Product Review modal.

 <div align="left"><img src="media/readme/add-review-button.webp"></div>